 Main masterpieces of Crimean culture are verses and poems, created by crimean khans and other noble persons, some of these poems depict fatal battles and some - the life of 'usual' crimean noblemen and their 'power struggle'.
 Also the crimean architecture is known widely around the world.

 Main masterpieces of visual art were initially produced by migrants, because in 1500~1700-s islam, being a main religion, prohibited visual arts.
-But in 1800-s, when islamic influence declined, and japanese, russian and european influence increased, especially after 1801 coup attempt and consequential islam banning, visual arts became more common in Crimea.
+But in 1800-s, when islamic influence declined, japanese, russian and european influence increased, especially after 1801 coup attempt and consequential prohibition of islam, visual arts became more common in Crimea.

 In 1801, after banning islam, Great Khan Shahin-I-Geray reintroduced Teñri as a state religion and banned the use of islamic script.